 the legal entity has requested that it be included on the information register in respect of information of that kind; and

-the legal entity is competing, or is seeking to compete, with the DNSP or a related electricity service provider of the DNSP in relation to the provision of contestable electricity services.
+the legal entity is competing, or is seeking to compete, with the DNSP, or a related electricity service provider of the DNSP, in relation to the provision of contestable electricity services.

-A DNSP is not required by clause 4.3.4(a) to provide information to a legal entity where the DNSP has disclosed the information to a related electricity service provider in the circumstances set out in clauses 4.3.3(a) to (c).
+A DNSP is not required by clause 4.3.4(a) to provide information to a legal entity where the DNSP has disclosed the information in the circumstances set out in clauses 4.3.3(a) to (e).

 Without limiting clause 4.3.4(a), a DNSP must establish an information sharing protocol that sets how and when it will make the information referred to in clause 4.3.4(a) available to legal entities, and must make that protocol publicly available on its website.

-Where a DNSP discloses information referred to clause 4.3.4(a) to any other legal entity under this clause 4.3.4, it must do so on terms and conditions that require the other legal entity to comply with clause 4.3.2 and 4.3.3(a) to (c) in relation to that information as if the other legal entity was a DNSP.
+Where a DNSP discloses information referred to in clause 4.3.4(a) to any other legal entity under this clause 4.3.4, it must do so on terms and conditions that require the other legal entity to comply with clause 4.3.2 and 4.3.3(a) to (d) in relation to that information as if the other legal entity was a DNSP.

 Information register

+A DNSP must establish, maintain and keep a register of all:

+related electricity service providers;

+other legal entities who provide contestable electricity services but who are not affiliates of the DNSP;

-A DNSP must establish, maintain and keep a register of all legal entities (including related electricity service providers) who request access to information identified in clause 4.3.4(a), and must make the register publicly available on its website.
+who request access to information identified in clause 4.3.4(a), and must make the register publicly available on its website.

 (b) For each legal entity that has requested that a DNSP provide access to information identified in clause 4.3.4(a), the DNSP’s information register must: